Goat grazing problem: Closed-form solution

+These formulas come from exact expressions for the nth derivative of previous transcendental equations for $r$.

 3-dimensional extension

 The three-dimensional analogue to the two-dimensional goat problem is a bird tethered to the inside of a sphere, with the tether long enough to constrain the bird's flight to half the volume of the sphere.
 In the three-dimensional case, point $Q$ lies on the surface of a unit sphere, and the problem is to find radius $r$ of the second sphere so that the volume of the intersection body equals exactly half the volume of the unit sphere.

 The volume of the unit sphere reachable by the animal has the form of a three-dimensional lens with differently shaped sides and defined by the two spherical caps.